 Commissary: Inmates may use funds in their account to purchase items at the institution commissary, place funds on their inmate phone account, purchase TRU-Units for their TRULINCS account, or send funds in another manner.
 It is the responsibility of the inmate to know the amount of money available in his account.
 Items such as ice cream, snacks, food, candy, clothing, shoes, and electronics in the commissary are available for purchase.

 Recreation: FCI Petersburg Medium’s recreation facilities include a gymnasium, athletic fields, a handball & racquetball court, a volleyball court, soccer field, a tennis court, a bocce ball court, softball field, and a walking track area.
 The facility also offers organized intramural leagues throughout the calendar year including soccer, volleyball, softball, basketball, frisbee, and flag football.
 The hobby craft programs include drawing, painting, leather craft kits, crochet, and cross stitch.

 Admissions and Orientation (A&O) Handbook - This document provides you with general information about the institution, programs, rules, and regulations that you will encounter during your confinement.
-Familiarizing yourself with this information and knowing your responsibilities will help you to adjustment to institution life.
+Familiarizing yourself with this information and knowing your responsibilities will help you to adjust to institutional life.

 Legal Activities - This document outlines the procedures for access to legal reference materials and legal counsel and the opportunities that you will be afforded to prepare legal documents while incarcerated.

 Federal Correctional Institution (FCI) - Petersburg Medium is a facility in the federal Bureau of Prisons (BOP) that publishes the names of the inmates currently in one of their locations nationwide.
 Your search should start with the first locator to see if your loved one is there.
 You will need the offender's first and last name and it must be spelled exactly.
 If you have a nine-digit BOP Inmate ID number (xxxxx-xxx)